berkayberatsonmez/SchoolEnrollment/README.md

 # SchoolEnrollment
-I did School Enrollment with using Java Spring.
+I did School Enrollment with using Spring framework.
-You can use that with Postman